I am often asked: “Is wood ash good for the garden?”. So, today we’re going to answer that in this post.

 1. Correcting Soil Acidity

-Be sure to apply wood ash before planting anything since it has a tendency to burn tender leaves of young garden plants.
+A good rule to know is to be sure to apply wood ash before planting anything since it has a tendency to burn tender leaves of young garden plants.

 2. Supercharging Your Compost Heap